 - Certificate of Insurance—provide with the CUA application, upon expiration of the previous policy, and if changes are made to the current policy.

-- The CUA holder shall assume liability for, and does hereby agree to save, hold harmless protect and indemnify the United States of America, its agents and employees from and against any and all liabilities, obligations, losses, damages or judgments (including without limitation attorney’s fees and experts’ fees) of any kind and nature whatsoever on account of fire or other peril, bodily injury, death or property damage, or claims for bodily injury, death or property damage of any nature whatsoever, and by whomsoever made, in any way connected with or arising out of the activities of the CUA holder, its employees, agents or contractors under the Commercial Use Authorization.
+- The CUA holder shall assume liability for, and does hereby agree to save, hold harmless protect and indemnify the United States of America, its agents and employees from and against any and all liabilities, obligations, losses, damages or judgments (including without limitation attorney’s fees and experts’ fees) of any kind and nature whatsoever on account of fire or other peril, bodily injury, death or property damage, or claims for bodily injury, death or property damage of any nature whatsoever, and by whomsoever made, in any way connected with or arising out of the activities of the CUA holder, its employees, agents or contractors under the CUA.
 This indemnification shall survive the termination or expiration of the CUA.

 - This report relays information on gross receipts the commercial operator received during the CUA operating year for business performed in YNP.